How to Hire a Tax Professional for Your Estate or Trust

 Whether you choose a CPA or an EA, both are subject to rigorous regulation and are required to participate annually in continuing education.
 Provided the person you choose has experience with trusts and/or estates, either is well qualified to assist you.

 No single place exists for finding CPAs or EAs.
-If you’re searching for a CPA, you can check with the state board of accountancy in the state where you want to hire one.
-You can also check with that state’s CPA professional association.
+If you’re searching for a CPA, you can check with the state board of accountancy in the state where you want to hire one, or with that state’s CPA professional association.
 You can locate EAs through their national professional organization, the National Association of Enrolled Agents (NAEA), or through their state or regional organizations.

 Be sure to establish not only the hourly rate but also what it includes prior to having a tax professional prepare any work for you.
-Neither you nor your accountant would want to sour an initially positive relationship purely on the basis of a misunderstanding about payment.
+It’s awful, both for you and your accountant, to have an initially positive relationship sour upon receipt of that first bill, purely on the basis of a misunderstanding.